 Statute of Limitations

 In Pennsylvania, personal injury lawsuits have a two-year statute of limitations, meaning you have two years after your accident to file.
-If you were injured, the "clock" starts running on your two-year statute on the date of the accident.
+If you were injured, the "clock" starts running on the date of the accident.
 However, if you lost a loved one in an accident and wish to file a wrongful death lawsuit, the date that matters is the date of the victim's death, which may be different from the date of the accident.